-The general assessment of managerial performance and the Overall Performance Rating is the basis of an individual participant's base pay increase.
+The general assessment of managerial performance and the Overall Performance Rating is the basis of a participant's base pay increase.
 Base Pay Increases are administered separately and apart from the Annual Incentive Plan.
-At the end of the plan/fiscal year (June 30), all covered executivesparticipants prepare a year-end sSummary of Accomplishments highlighting their most noteworthy achievements not covered in the performance incentive plan.
+At the end of the plan/fiscal year (June 30), all participants prepare a year-end Summary of Accomplishments highlighting their most noteworthy achievements not covered in the incentive plan.
 The primary evaluator completes the assessment of the individual's general managerial performance and assigns an Overall Performance Rating.